 Principles underlying Anthroposophical Social Therapy

 The following principles were formulated in 2017 by the ‘Working Group for Social Therapy’, a faculty of the Department of Therapeutic Education and Social Therapy at the Goetheanum.
-They are intended to serve both as a stimulus and as means of practical support to anyone entering the field of anthroposophical Social Therapy or seeking to deepen the foundations of his or her own work in organisations devoted to this task.
+They are intended to serve both as a stimulus and as a means of practical support to anyone entering the field of anthroposophical Social Therapy or seeking to deepen the foundations of his or her own work in organisations devoted to this task.
 They make no claim of completeness and are constantly under review and being developed further.
 Critical opinions, additions and suggestions are warmly welcomed (firstname.lastname@example.org).

 - Anthroposophical Social Therapy (hereafter ‘Social Therapy’) has to do with adults who for cognitive, psychological and/or physical reasons have a special need for support.
 In such cases it offers its help.